mcoto004CR/pi-kube/README.md

     if by any chance you forgot it, run this command on the master: kubeadm token list If you need to create a new token use: kubeadm token create --print-join-command

-11.- Apply these changes for DNS to work
-      sudo nano /etc/hostnames
-      - should be blank

-      sudo nano /etc/hosts
-      Add your IP to you cluster host name, by default will be showing 127.0.0.1 192.168.56.x    XXX-node

-      sudo rm -f /etc/resolv.conf  # Delete the symbolic link sudo nano /etc/resolv.conf   # Create static file
-          # Content of static resolv.conf
-          nameserver 8.8.4.4
-          nameserver 8.8.8.8

-     sudo reboot
-     After reboot., check : sudo nano /etc/resolv.conf and make sure is showing google DNS

-     Note if you are setting up this in ubuntu, this extra steps are required sudo nano /etc/NetworkManager/NetworkManager.conf
-        [main]
-        plugins=ifupdown,keyfile,ofono
-        #dns=dnsmasq ==> MASK
-     sudo service network-manager restart

 12.- Apply network driver
    kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/2140ac876ef134e0ed5af15c65e414cf26827915/Documentation/kube-flannel.yml